 These birds nest in burrows that they excavate in the ground.

 Prey includes small lizards and rodents, frogs, birds, arthropods, centipedes, spiders, butterflies, cicadas, beetles, mantises and small pieces of fruit.
 Motmots sit quietly in trees, waiting for prey.
-They often whack their prey against a branch before eating it.

 Blue-crowned motmots have a body length ranging from 17 to 20 inches, including tail.

 They inhabit a wide geographic range, including Bolivia, Paraguay, Argentina, Brazil, Colombia, Ecuador, Peru, Mexico, Trinidad and Tobago.